PROFILE

 Indonesia is a republic based on the 1945

-constitution providing for a limited separation
+constitution providing for a separation of

-of executive, legislative, and judicial power.
+executive, legislative, and judicial power.

 Substantial restructuring has occurred since

-President Soeharto's resignation and the short,
+President Soeharto's resignation in 1998 and the

-transitional Habibie administration which
+short, transitional Habibie administration in

-followed.
-The Habibie government fashioned
+1998 and 1999.
+The Habibie government

-political reform legislation that--without
+established political reform legislation that

-constitution--formally set up new rules for the
+formally set up new rules for the electoral

-electoral system, the House of Representatives (DPR),
+system, the House of Representatives (DPR), the

-the People's Consultative Assembly (MPR), and
+People's Consultative Assembly (MPR), and

-president to two terms in office.
+terms in office.

-the dominant government and political figure.
+the top government and political figure.
+The

-The president and the vice president were
+president and the vice president were elected by

-September 20, 2004.
-Previously, the MPR selected
+2004.
+Previously, the MPR selected Indonesia's

-Indonesia’s president.
-In 1999, the MPR selected
+president.
+In 1999, the MPR selected Abdurrahman

-2001, immediately appointing then-Vice President
+immediately appointing then-Vice President

 Megawati Soekarnoputri as the fifth President.

-Although Megawati brought a certain amount of
+Megawati brought a certain amount of stability

-combating corruption and improving the economy
+progress on combating corruption and encouraging

-The president, assisted by a cabinet that he
+The president, assisted by an appointed cabinet,

-appoints, has the authority to conduct the
+has the authority to conduct the administration

-administration of the government.
-President
+of the government.
+President Yudhoyono's

-Yudhoyono’s Democratic Party (PD), holds only 55
+Democratic Party (PD) holds 55 of the 550 seats

-Representatives (DPR), making it the
+in the House of Representatives (DPR), making it

-fifth-largest in the legislature, although as of
+in the legislature as of 2008.
+Yudhoyono,

-mid-2006, Yudhoyono also had the support of
+however, also had the support of other political

-majority of the seats in the DPR.
-The People's
+seats in the DPR.
+The People's Consultative

-Consultative Assembly (MPR) has 678 members,
+Assembly (MPR) has 678 members, consisting of

-consisting of the 550 members of the DPR and the
+the 550 members of the DPR and the 128

-128 representatives of the House of Regional
+representatives of the Council of Regional

 Representatives (DPD), which includes four

-members from each of Indonesia’s 32 provinces.
+members from 32 of Indonesia's 33 provinces.

 Since 2004, all seats in the DPR and DPD have